mawinkler/smartcheck-ecr-reporter/README.md

 # smartcheck-ecr-reporter
-Compares discovered vulnerabilities by Smart Check and ECR.
+Compares discovered vulnerabilities by Smart Check and Clair.
+The used Clair engine is the embedded one of AWS ECR which can be used free of charge.
+This small project doesn't rate AWS capabilities in any sense.

 First, create your config.yml by
 ```shell